rhodge-hash/LangChain-Angular-Chat/README.md

 ## Project Description
 This project demonstrates a full-stack application integrating a LangChain.js agent with an Angular frontend.
 Users can input prompts into a simple web interface, which are then processed by the LangChain.js agent hosted on a Node.js/Express.js backend.
 The primary goal is to showcase the agentic workflow of LangChain.js and its seamless integration within a modern web application.

+This application has been enhanced to include a blog post generation feature, where a LangChain.js agent can research a given topic and generate a detailed blog post in Markdown format.

 ## Features
 - **Interactive Chat Interface**: A user-friendly Angular frontend for submitting prompts and viewing agent responses.
 - **LangChain.js Integration**: Backend powered by a LangChain.js agent for intelligent prompt processing.
+- **Blog Post Generation**: A dedicated feature to generate comprehensive blog posts on user-specified topics using a LangChain.js agent with search capabilities.
 - **RESTful API**: A simple Express.js API to handle communication between the frontend and the LangChain.js agent.
 - **Error Handling**: Robust error handling for invalid inputs and agent processing failures.
 - **Loading Indicators**: Visual feedback to the user during agent processing.